CytopiaTeam/cytopia.net/README.md

 # Cytopia website
 [![Build Status](https://travis-ci.org/CytopiaTeam/cytopia.net.svg?branch=master)](https://travis-ci.org/CytopiaTeam/cytopia.net)

-This is the source code for Rigs of Rods website.
+This is the source code for Cytopia website.
 It is 100% static, fast and secure but uses a myriad of web tech to compile and run as intended.

 ## Developing
 The easiest way to get started is by running it in a gitpod